MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/manage-tags-for-sequences.md

 3. Select **Delete permanently**.
     The tag is deleted.

-If a tag is deleted that has child tags, then the child tags will move up a level in hierarchy and are nested under the parent of the deleted tag.
+If the tag being deleted has child tags, then the child tags will move up a level in hierarchy and are nested under the parent of the deleted tag.

 For example, there are three levels of tags in the hierarchy, and you deleted a tag at parent (level 2).
 The child tags (level 3) move up a level (level 2) and nested under the parent (level 1).
 When you delete **Mexico** (parent) which is at level 2, the cities under it move a level up to **North America** and become level 2 in the hierarchy.